UnitedHealthcare CEO’s killing shows why companies spend millions to protect their top executives

 Many companies, including UnitedHealth Group, have policies in which their CEOs are either required or encouraged to use corporate jets for personal travel, at company expense, stating that is a security measure.

+Corporate filings show that 138 out of the 500 companies in the S&P report the amount they spend on security for their CEOs, according to research firm Equilar, which tracks information on executive compensation.
+The median amount those companies spent in 2023 was $98,000, meaning half of them spent more than that, and half of them less.
+But that median amount more than doubled in just two years, from the $47,600 spent in 2021.

-While six-figure costs are common, major companies typically report less costly security than those tech companies report, according to filings.
+While six-figure costs are common, major companies typically report less costly security than the millions that many of the high-profile tech companies report, according to filings.

 For example, Warner Bros.
 Discovery, owner of CNN, spent $705,000 on security for CEO David Zaslav at his residences and during personal travel.
 That includes a one-time expense of about $389,000 for the installation of certain security equipment at his residences.
 It also spent $768,000 for his use of corporate aircraft for personal travel.